-I wanted to take the bear canyon trail which is only 6 miles but you gain 6000ft of elevation so it wasn’t going to be easy, i know what was i thinking.
+I wanted to take the bear canyon trail which is only 6 miles but you gain 6000ft of elevation so it wasn’t going to be easy.
 Initially i had company if I left early, a friend of mine was planning on doing it as a day hike but after we found that a meetup group had the same hike planned n were leaving earlier I decided to fall back to the original plan of leaving late and it turned out to be a good thing.

 My car tire pressure was getting low for a while now and it happened again so as I was leaving I decided to get it checked out.
 Sure enough there was a nail in there and I was glad that I got it fixed before hitting the freeway.

 I reached baldy village at around 10.45 and after asking about permit and conditions at the ranger station I decided not to carry my shovel.
 I didn’t need a permit but I was warned about the cold, the rangers forgot to mention the wind.

 As soon as I started my hike around 11, I was sure that with a 53lbs backpack it would be a challenge.
 I wasn’t sure at this point if I would be able to make it to the summit and did think about returning but I told myself lets just get to bear flats and take it from there.

 It also takes me a while to get into rhythm while hiking so I just hiked at my own steady pace.
 I got to bear flats in an hour which was pleasantly surprising so I just decided to continue and I knew one step at a time I would make it to the summit.